Azure/AzOps/docs/wiki/AzOps-Contribution.md

 - [Quick Start Repos](#Quick-Start-Repos)
 - [How to modify/edit Code locally](#How-to-modifyedit-Code-locally)

-### Intended Audience

-This is an Microsoft Wiki and the guidance herein is intended for architects, consultants and engineers who are responsible for Contribution towars AzOps development.

 ### Overview

-The purpose of this wiki is to provide you with a starting point for contribution towards Azops Framework for Azure landing zones deployment via ARM & Bicep files.
-It provides with sample files, folder structure and advices on how to get start with contribution.
+The purpose of this wiki is to provide you with a starting point for contribution towards the AzOps PowerShell Module.
+It provides sample files, folder structure and recommendations on how to get started with contributions.

-### Dependency tool for local code modification
+### Recommended tooling

 * [Docker Desktop](https://docs.docker.com/desktop/)
 * [Visual Studio Code](https://code.visualstudio.com/download)